caleabc/caleabc/README.md

 -->

 ## About me
 As an app developer, I write and maintain code, collaborate with team members, debug issues, and ensure applications run smoothly.
-Outside of work, I go out for a cup of coffee or for some snack, meet friends.
+Outside of work, I go out for some snacks, meet friends.
 When I have some free time, I take a bicycle and go for a ride.
 I'm glad to respond, you can message me here calechfs@gmail.com

 .
 .